Frijol/climate-change/GLOSSARY.md

 ## station backup failure
 failure of an electricity generation station due to loss of electricity

+## synchronous generator
+An electrical generator of AC power which is synchronized with a standard frequency

 ## synfuel
 synthetic fuel; fuel (liquid hydrocarbons such as gasoline or kerosene) produced from coal, natural gas, or biomass into synthetic crude or other liquid fuel